 What’s more, these technologies allow for a seamless, highly personalized customer journey across multiple channels.
 So even if a customer first engages a company via text, chatbot or other virtual assistant, their relevant information—including intent, sentiment and emotional analysis—can be shared with a live agent if needed.
 This flexibility is particularly valuable as customers increasingly prefer multichannel communication.

 While conversational AI is driving the next generation in customer service, the journey has just begun.
 As consumers become increasingly confident and comfortable with AI-based interactions, the trend toward greater conversational automation in contact centers will become the norm.
 In the coming years, conversational AI models will play a larger role in our everyday interactions, particularly as businesses look to:

 Automate multiple processes

 Not all tasks require human attention.
-Conversational AI can quickly resolve low-effort emails and calls, freeing customer service representatives to focus on more complex interactions.
-By automating the bulk of these tasks, conversational AI can drastically reduce contact center operational costs and even errors associated with manual data entry.
+Conversational AI can quickly resolve low-effort emails and calls, freeing customer service representatives to focus on more complex customer interactions.
+By automating the bulk of these tasks, conversational AI models can drastically reduce contact center operational costs and even errors associated with manual data entry.
 Additionally, the technology can uncover insights that human representatives would otherwise be unable to recognize.